 Scaled scores provide another useful lens.
 Reading is 110 and mathematics is 109, both comfortably above the England benchmark of 100.
 Grammar, punctuation and spelling is also 110, supporting the view that technical accuracy is being secured alongside broader comprehension.

 For parents comparing local options, the FindMySchool rankings provide a fast proxy for relative performance using official data.
-Peover Superior is ranked 535th in England and 3rd in Knutsford for primary outcomes (FindMySchool ranking).
-With an England percentile of 0.0353, that places it well above the England average, within the top 10% of schools in England.
+Peover Superior is ranked 4,573rd out of 14,978 schools in England for primary academic outcomes and 4th in Knutsford on the local primary hub (FindMySchool ranking).
+Its overall primary rank is 1,189th out of 14,978 nationally, so the school remains a strong local option, though the current academic ranking is not the same top-10% signal used in the previous text.

 If you are building a shortlist across Cheshire East, the FindMySchool Local Hub and Comparison Tool can be helpful for viewing this results profile alongside nearby schools on the same measures, without swapping between multiple dashboards.